LegendaryGuard/BFP/docs/bfp_cvars_task.md

 - g_hitStun [0/1]: turn on or off the melee hit stun.
 - cg_drawKiWarning [0/1]: turn on or off the low ki warning.
-- cg_crosshairhealth [0/1]: turn on or off the feature that makes the crosshair turn red when you score a hit.

 #### Cvar Gametypes: